Crash site | Altenkirchen, Germany |

 The mail

 The plane was carrying mail sent from Denmark, Finland, Norway, Sweden and Estonia.
 The reports from the crash site said that the mail was entirely destroyed in the crash.
 But it seems as if a few items were recovered afterwards.
-In my collection I have a cover from Norway (see below).
+The British mail was processed at London Postal Service, Mount Pleasant, London.
+So far two covers sent from Norway are known.

 Examples of mail